Skip to main content

 Highlights of the exhibition

-Find out more about the bomb damage maps of London, some of which will feature in our exhibition and read about the air raid reports.
+Find out more about the bomb damage maps of London, some of which feature in our exhibition and read about the air raid reports.
+We will also be adding related articles based on our research throughout the duration of the exhibition.

 open-air-raid-report-book